alecbarrett/Bulk-Cleanup/README.md

 # Bulk-Cleanup

-An in progress tool for cleaning FACS generated bulk RNA-seq counts profiles
+An in progress tool for cleaning FACS generated bulk RNA-seq counts profiles.
+The current iteration is specific to my dataset, I am currently working on an R library implementation.

 ## Inputs
 |Data|Rows|Columns|